 First of all we want to say that it’s unlikely that you will need it, but if you happen to get sick while you are in Costa Rica, we have top of the line medical care, hospitals and drug stores throughout the country.

 We have staff that is also are available for emergencies 24/7.
-When you arrive, we will be giving you a card with the emergency numbers below on it.
 This is just a precaution, don’t worry about it; just put in somewhere that you won’t forget, like in your wallet with your driver’s license and then if you need it you’ll know where it is.

 Be sure to be up to date also on your tetanus inoculation, but in case you won’t be able to do so; it is something you can easily get here if it becomes necessary.

 - Pre-existing conditions: It’s helpful for us to know if you have any pre-existing condition before you get here.
 That way when you let us know that you’re not well, we can brief the doctor before you speak with him.

 - Let us know as soon as you start to feel bad.
 You will be in some remote areas, the sooner we know that you aren’t feeling well, the better positioned we will be to help you.

 - Be careful with the sun: More people have changed their vacation plans because of sunburn than any other accident.
 The sun's ultra violet rays are much more direct and stronger in Costa Rica because it is only 10 degrees north of the equator.
 Many locations are at high altitudes which means you'll be exposed even more.
 You may not feel you're getting badly sunburned until it's too late.
 It can also happen in overcast conditions.
 Please use a minimum protection 15 sunscreen and/or wear a hat with a wide brim.
 Some people prefer long sleeves and long pants.
 They both work.
 If you're a person that doesn't get sunburned in the temperate zone please make sure to protect yourself in Costa Rica, you WILL get a sunburn here.
 Sunglasses are also recommended.